srsran/srsRAN_Project_docs/docs/source/tutorials/source/oranRU/source/index.rst

 DU
 =====

 The DU is provided by the srsRAN Project gNB.
-As mentioned the Open Fonthaul Library (OFH Lib) provides the necessary interface between the DU and the RU.
-The DU is connected to the RU via cable.
+As mentioned the Open Fronthaul Library (OFH Lib) provides the necessary interface between the DU and the RU.
+The DU is connected to the RU via SFP+ fiber cable.

 RU
 =====